appolinefr/React-Portfolio/README.md

 ## Description of Project

-This challenge was to build a single-page application portfolio using React.
+This project is a single-page application portfolio using React.

 ## Project Requirements